tbnobody/OpenDTU/README.md

 ### on the commandline with PlatformIO Core
 * Install [PlatformIO Core](https://platformio.org/install/cli)
 * Clone this repository (you really have to clone it, don't just download the ZIP file.
 During the build process the git hash gets embedded into the firmware.
 If you download the ZIP file a build error will occur)
-* Adjust the COM port in the file "platformio.ini".
+* Adjust the COM port in the file "platformio_override.ini".
 It occurs twice:
     * upload_port
     * monitor_port
 * build: `platformio run -e generic`